thofos/draft-ohai-svcb-config/draft-ietf-ohai-svcb-config.md

 support this kind of discovery, the gateway and target resources need to be located on the same host.

-This document also defines a way to fetch an gateway's key configuration from the gateway ({{config-fetch}}).
+This document also defines a way to fetch a gateway's key configuration from the gateway ({{config-fetch}}).

 This mechanism does not aid in the discovery of relays;